 - Creating company culture practices and programs that actually address what the company needs, by asking, rather than assuming.
 Examples of this could be onboarding feedback, thoughts on office policies, what steps the company can take to be better at activism, etc.

-Organizations that have invested time and attention in developing psychological safety will see the results of that work when they ask questions, and asking questions (and then taking action to follow up) will help build psychological safety.
+Organizations that have invested time and attention in developing psychological safety will see the results of that work when they ask questions—and asking questions (and then taking action to follow up) will help build up that psychological safety.
 We can’t just assume that employees will willingly share ideas and feelings, as it has become out of practice for employers to actually solicit feedback and do something about it once opinions are given.

 Video 🎥:: The Science of Building Psychologically Safe Team Relationships.